mermaid/dwelo-homeassistant-shim/readme.md

 # Dwelo HASS Shim
 This project connects dwelo (a smarthome platform for apartments) to homeassistant.
+This uses direct access to the dwelo hub and takes miliseconds to execute commands (instead of multiple seconds if you use the online at api.dwelo.com)
+Using this shim with hass/homekit with this shim is *significantly* faster than using the dwelo app or webpage.

 # I CAN'T HELP YOU WITH THIS ANYMORE
 I didn't open source this out of fear that dwelo would catch on and remove/change stuff and break me.